 The EPA defines hazardous waste quantities.
 For example, very small quantity generators (VSQG), small quantity generators (SQG) or large quantity generators (LQG).
 However, there are times when a small quantity generator is deemed ‘conditionally exempt’.

 Very Small Quantity Waste Generator

 A very small quantity generator typically produces 220 pounds (100 kg) or less every month.
 Even so, all hazardous waste must be identified and the facility may not produce more than 1,000 kg of hazardous waste at any time.
 Such generators do not typically need an ID number, but some states may require it unless exempted.

 Small Hazardous Quantity Waste Generator

-If you generate more than 220 pounds per month but less than 2,200 pounds per month of hazardous waste, you are considered a small quantity generator.
-At this point, you do need a number, and that holds true for every state.
+If your facility generates more than 220 pounds (100 kg) per month but less than 2,200 pounds (approximately 1,000 kg) per month of hazardous waste, you are considered a small quantity generator, but you DO need a generator ID number, and this holds true for every state.

 Large Quantity Hazardous Waste Generator

-If you generate over 2,200 pounds of hazardous waste every month, you are a large quantity generator, and you need an EPA ID number to legally ship that waste.
-As with small quantity generators, this number is needed regardless of your state.
+If you generate over 2,200 pounds (approximately 1,000kg) or more of hazardous waste every month, you are a large quantity generator, and you need an EPA ID number to legally ship that waste.
+As with small quantity generators, this number is needed regardless of state.

-Points to Keep in Mind about Your Federal EPA Identification Number
+04 / Things to Remember about the Federal EPA Identification Number

-- In the application process, the number itself is site-specific to where you’re generating the waste.
+In the application process, the ID number is site-specific to the origin of the waste generation.
 If you move, you’ll need to apply for and receive a new number.